sefffal/PlanetOrbits.jl/README.md

 ## Units & Conventions

-The main constructor, `KeplarianElements`, accepts the following parameters:
+The main constructor, `KeplerianElements`, accepts the following parameters:
 - `a`: Semi-major axis in astronomical units (AU)
 - `i`: Inclination in radians
 - `e`: Eccentricity in the range [0, 1)